-The Proposed Variation is being made to the Town and Environs Development Plan.
+The Variation has been made to the Town and Environs Development Plan.
 This Plan is influenced by higher level legislation, plans and programmes and has the potential to influence plans prepared at lower tiers including Local Area Plans and Master Plans.

-Taking the above and the examination of the various parts of the Proposed Variation provided under Section 2.3 into account, arising from the degree to which the Proposed Variation and associated Town Development Plan influence other plans, the Proposed Variation would not be likely to result in significant environmental effects.
+Taking the above and the examination of the various parts of the Variation provided under Section 2.3 into account, arising from the degree to which the Variation and associated Town Development Plan influence other plans, the Variation would not be likely to result in significant environmental effects.